Transient Grant: Frequently Asked Questions

 Q: Who can help me determine which activities to propose for funding?

 A: The MDH sanitarian who is assigned to you will advise you as you prepare your application by helping you prioritize the items that would be appropriate to submit the grant application for.
-To find out who the sanitarian in your area is, please see the Noncommunity Public Water Supply Unit Field Staff and Terrritories map (PDF: 386KB/1 page).
+To find out who the sanitarian in your area is, please see the Noncommunity Public Water Supply Unit Field Staff and Territories map (PDF).

 Q: How do I fill out the application?